TechMatt1337/CMSC430Final/README.md

   * `%valptr = alloca i64, align 8`
   * `%val = i64 @prim_car(i64 %val)`
   * `store volatile i64 %val, i64* %valptr, align 8`
-This was done to ensure that premature frees were not executed.
+This was done to ensure that premature frees do not occur.

 I also have concerns regarding my implementation, as every test ran with valgrind always return the same heap status, being that there were 8 allocations and 7 frees.
 I cannot determine where the last allocation is that is not being freed, but I have concerns regarding the accuracy of this.
 In an attempt to debug this, I created a test `reallylong` in the `/tests/err/` folder which consists of many cons.
 For some reason, this also returns that there were 8 allocations and 7 frees, which does not make sense.

 At this point, I was unable to create a new tagging scheme in `header.cpp`, as I am unsure of whether or not my garbage collection is actually working correctly, and I would have no way to ensure that my tagging scheme worked as planned.
 I have ensured that the GC is actually being linked with my program through the use of various tools (such as Binary Ninja and the `objdump` command), so I am unsure as to what the issue is.

 I have included an image in this repo detailing the issue titled `gcissues.png`.
-Even with these errors and as far I can tell, the program is successful in implementing the GC.
+Even with these errors and as far I can tell, the program is successful in implementing the garbage collector.
+All tests ran via the `tests.rkt` program will implement this garbage collector.